wirelineio/registry/README.md

-# Wirechain
+# Registry

-Wirechain is a custom blockchain built using the Cosmos SDK.
+Registry is a custom blockchain built using the Cosmos SDK.
 It currently houses SDK modules and CLI toolchain for Registry and Payments.

 ## Setup & install